carlspring/s3fs-nio/docs/content/contributing/developer-guide/index.md

 ### Build

 Builds the entire code and runs unit and integration tests.
-It is assumed you already have the `amazon-test.properties` configuration in place.
+It is assumed you already have the `amazon-test.properties` configuration in place under the `src/test/resources` or `src/testIntegration/resources`.

 ```
 ./gradlew build